ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves: Results

-\textbf{Experiments on Synthetic Dataset:} We evaluated no-tie and with-tie versions of AUROC and AUPR of \fw{} with $\delta = 1$ on the settings in which the number of data sources is $16$ and the number of samples is $N \in \{64, 125, 250, 500, 1000\}$.
+We evaluated no-tie and with-tie versions of AUROC and AUPR of \fw{} with $\delta = 1$ on the settings in which the number of data sources is $3$ and the number of samples is $\nsamples \in \{64, 128, 256, 512, 1024\}$.
 The results showed that \fw{} scales almost quadratically in terms of both communication costs among all parties and the execution time of the computation.
 Figure \ref{fig:n_samples} displays the results.
 We also analyzed the performance of all computations of \fw{} on a varying number of data sources.
-We fixed $\delta = 1$, the number of samples in each data sources to $1000$ and experimented with $D$ data sources where $D \in \{2, 4, 8, 16\}$.
-Similar to the previous analysis, \fw{} scales around quadratically to the number of data sources and Figure \ref{fig:n_parties} summarizes the results.
-We also analyzed the effect of $\delta \in \{1,3,5,11,25,51,101\}$ by fixing the number of data sources to $8$ and the number of samples in each data source to $1000$.
+We fixed $\delta = 1$ and the number of samples in each data sources to $1000$, and we experimented with $D$ data sources where $D \in \{2, 4, 8\}$.
+As Figure \ref{fig:n_parties} summarizes, \fw{} scales around quadratically to the number of data sources.
+We also analyzed the effect of $\delta \in \{3,5,11,25,51,101\}$ by fixing $D$ to $8$ and $\nsamples$ in each data source to $1000$.
 The execution time shown in Figure \ref{fig:delta} displays logarithmic decrease for increasing $\delta$.
 In all analyses, since the dominating factor is sorting, the execution times of the computations are close to each other.
-Additionally, our analysis showed that LAN is $12$ to $14$ times faster than WAN on average due to the high round trip time of WAN, which is approximately $13.2$ ms. However, even with such a scaling factor, \fw{} can be deployed in real life scenarios if the alternative is a more time-consuming approval process required for gathering all data in one place still protecting the privacy of data.
-We provided the detailed results as tables in the Supplement.
+Additionally, our analysis showed that LAN is $12$ to $14$ times faster than WAN on average due to the high round trip time of WAN, which is approximately $10$ ms. However, even with such a scaling factor, \fw{} can be deployed in real life scenarios if the alternative is a more time-consuming approval process required for gathering all data in one place still protecting the privacy of data.